-- Do plenty of planning - The majority of failed projects can be attributed to a lack of planning.
-Crowdfunding can be extremely difficult, so you must ensure that you've figure out who you'll be asking to donate and who will help you to promote the project.
+Do plenty of planning: the majority of failed projects can be attributed to a lack of planning.
+Crowdfunding can be extremely difficult, so you must ensure that you've figured out who you'll be asking to donate and who will help you to promote the project.
 You must also consider how you'll ask them.

-- Market yourself - There are many free materials and platforms available for you to utilise.
-You can drastically increase your reach using tools such as Twitter, Facebook and WhatsApp, while automations such as CoSchedule, TweetFull, and Hootsuite can allow you to write a marketing plan well in advance.
+Market yourself: there are many free materials and platforms available for you to utilise.
+You can drastically increase your reach using tools such as Twitter and Facebook, while automations such as CoSchedule, TweetFull, and Hootsuite can allow you to write a marketing plan well in advance.
 Press and blog exposure are effective, but not easy to get unless you have an interesting slant.
 Start warming the media to your story immediately.